Pinchas(Numbers 25:10-30:1)

 Once on a visit to Rome, I stopped by to see the ancient Coliseum, where a tour guide was speaking to a group of Americans.
 "This architectural and engineering marvel seated 50,000 people," he said.
 "The main event each day was gladiatorial combat.
 Sometimes man against man, sometimes man against beast.
 But always a fight to the death.
 The Coliseum could even be filled with water in order to stage mock naval battles.
 The smell of blood was so thick that the Coliseum featured giant fountains which sprayed perfume into the air."

-At which point, a man wearing an Oakland Raiders hat and Mike Tyson t-shirt turned to his friend wearing a "Terminator" t-shirt and said, "Oh my -- how barbaric!"
+At which point, a man wearing an Oakland Raiders hat and Mike Tyson t-shirt turned to his friend wearing a "Terminator" t-shirt and said, "Oh my – how barbaric!"

 Our society is slipping further away and there is virtually no end to how bad it can get.
 When one entertainer pushes the envelope of acceptability, the next has to push it further.
-It becomes a competition -- not for who can most uplift the human condition.
+It becomes a competition – not for who can most uplift the human condition.
 But for who can be the most gross and extreme.
 That, too, is an endeavor which takes creativity, ingenuity and skill.
-And Madonna, Dennis Rodman, or Geraldo Rivera are all amply rewarded in society with fame and fortune.
+And in the '90s, Madonna, Dennis Rodman, or Geraldo Rivera are all amply rewarded in society with fame and fortune.

 Yet on the other hand, who's to say it's wrong?
 In a Godless society, one person's disgust is simply another's entertainment.